rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

   }
   cmark.frontMatter.hashTags = mergeTags(cmark.frontMatter.hashTags as string[], hashTags);

-  // Process our @Tags and add them to an Mentions list. if (
+  // Process our @Tags and add them to an AtTag list. if (
     cmark.frontMatter.atTags === undefined ||
     cmark.frontMatter.atTags === null